DLR-AMR/t8code/src/t8_unstructured_mesh/README.md

 # t8_unstructured_mesh #
+**This is a first version of the unstructured mesh interface and will be extended by further functionality in the near future.**

 In this folder, we define an unstructured mesh interface.
 Some application codes are designed for unstructured or uniform meshes and cannot use t8code's tree-based structures directly.
 For this purpose, an iterable mesh data structure is created as an intermediate level in this folder.